floverfelt/floverfelt.github.io/_posts/2021-01-06-makebook-review.md

 do something great you have to be original, which in this book is defined by:

 > Get ideas from your life experience.
 Get outside.
 Become original.
-> Do crazy stuff that you're scared off.
+> Do crazy stuff that you're scared of.
 Jump off cliffs (do it safely).
 Ask people you like out.
 > Walk into random office buildings.
 Jump fences.
 Crash hotel pools.
 Whatever makes you different.
 > Don't be so scared!
 Live.